vncg/react-admin/docs/index.md

 // in app.js
 import React from 'react';
 import { render } from 'react-dom';
-import { Admin, Resource } from 'react-admin';
+import { Admin, Resource } from 'vn-kooch-react-admin';
-import simpleRestProvider from 'ra-data-simple-rest';
+import simpleRestProvider from 'vn-kooch-data-simple-rest';

 import { PostList, PostEdit, PostCreate, PostIcon } from './posts';